 Consider getting extra coverage: If your out-of-pocket costs will still be significant, consider opting for a Medicare Advantage plan, prescription drug plan or Medigap plan offered by private insurers to cover costs not taken care of by Medicare.

-Consider contributing to retirement healthcare accounts: If you have access to one while you are still working, think about opening a Health Savings Account (HSA).
-These accounts are offered alongside high-deductible health plans and can be used like a 401(k) or 403(b) to save tax-deferred dollars specifically healthcare costs.
-Withdrawals used to pay for qualified medical expenses are tax free.
-Unused dollars in an HSA can be rolled over from one year to the next, so you can use this this money for qualified medical expenses during retirement.2
+Consider contributing to a health savings account: If you have access to one while you are still working, think about opening a Health Savings Account (HSA).
+These accounts are offered alongside high-deductible health plans and can be used to pay for qualified medical expenses while you are working or in retirement.
+HSAs offer triple tax-free advantages — contributions you make through payroll deduction, earnings and distributions for qualified medical expenses are not subject to federal and most state income taxes.
+Once an account meets a certain balance threshold, you can transfer your HSA balances in mutual funds to maximize HSA earning potential.
+Unused dollars in an HSA can be rolled over from one year to the next, so you can use this this money for qualified medical expenses during retirement.
+2

 Decide when you want to retire: When you choose to retire is an important consideration that will impact your healthcare costs.
 If you envision retiring before age 65, you will not yet be eligible for Medicare and will need to make accommodations for coverage.
 Perhaps your employer extends healthcare coverage to retirees, or you may wish to switch to a working spouse’s medical plan or find your own coverage in the healthcare marketplace.
-If you plan to retire at age 65, be sure you are aware of the eligibility and process requirement for obtaining Medicare.
-For starters, you must be a U.S. citizen (or married to one) and have paid Social Security taxes for 40 quarters (equal to ten years employment) to be eligible.3
+You can also use tax-free savings from your HSA to pay for medical premiums.
+If you plan to retire at age 65, be sure you are aware of the eligibility and process requirement for obtaining Medicare.3

 Lead a healthy lifestyle: Keep physically and mentally active in the years ahead through both low-impact activities you enjoy, like golf or gardening, to mentally stimulating hobbies, like bridge and other social activities.
 Doing so will keep your body and mind sound and allow you to enjoy your time in retirement.